beebmx/kirby-pay/docs/guide/snippets.md

 ### Get customer

-There are some snippets that require a customer information, it's recommended to get this data in a [controller](https://getkirby.com/docs/guide/templates/controllers):
+There are some snippets that require the customer information, It's recommended to get this data in a [controller](https://getkirby.com/docs/guide/templates/controllers):

 ```php
 <?php